TREDWORTH JUNIOR SCHOOL

 - record using the school’s agreed format

 If any member of staff, including volunteers, has a concern about the welfare of a child, who is not thought to be at immediate risk of harm, the concern must be recorded on the school's online safeguarding reporting portal - MYCONCERN.
 Volunteers and supply staff should use the safeguarding incident form, kept in classrooms, for all recording purposes and pass on to the DSL or DDSL for action.

 Role of the DSL

-Designated Safeguarding Lead (DSL), Mr Paul Reedman, Deputy Designated Safeguarding Leads (DDSL), Miss Hannah Cox, Mr Mark Samak and Mr Andrew Derby, the Head teacher have all completed the training for Designated Safeguarding Leads.
+Designated Safeguarding Lead (DSL), Mr Paul Reedman, Deputy Designated Safeguarding Leads (DDSL), Miss Hannah Cox, Mr William Greenwood and Mr Andrew Derby, the Head teacher have all completed the training for Designated Safeguarding Leads.
 The training is updated every two years in line with advice from the Local Safeguarding Children’s Board.
 The designated safeguarding lead takes lead responsibility for safeguarding and child protection and this is explicit in the job description.

 Responsibilities of the Designated Safeguarding Lead